hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/column.md

 ## Attributes

-It can include the following attributes:
+This tag can include the following attributes:

 | Attribute | Description | Defaults to |
 | -- | -- | -- |